-The roses are pretty self-explanatory; the books came about as Shakespeare and Cervantes, two great authors and playwrights, were said to have died on April 23rd.
-Traditionally men gifted the roses and women the books, but as time as gone on most couples gift each other both books and roses.
-So, if you’re with your sweetheart in Barcelona on St. George’s Day, don’t panic about what to buy!
-You’ll be able to grab a rose and a book on the day on Las Ramblas, the central street in Barcelona.
+Traditionally men gifted roses to women, and women books to men, but nowadays most couples gift each other both books and roses.
+So, if you’re with your sweetheart in Barcelona on el día de Sant Jordi, don’t panic about what to buy!
+You’ll be able to purchase a rose and a book on Las Ramblas, the central street in Barcelona.

-If you find yourself in northern Spain instead of southern Spain at the end of April this year, you can still capture some of that Andalusian magic at the Feria de Abril de Catalunya.
+If you find yourself in northern Spain instead of southern Spain at the end of April, you can still capture some of that Andalusian magic at the 50a Feria de Abril de Catalunya.

-For those who don’t know, Easter is a huge celebration in the southern community of Andalucía, with a combination of religious solemnity and colourful frivolity in the streets.
-Semana Santa, or Holy Week, sees the whole community come to together to pray and also to party at the Feria de Abril de Sevilla.
+Easter (Holy Week) is a huge celebration in the southern community of Andalucía, with a combination of religious solemnity and colourful frivolity in the streets.
+Semana Santa, or Holy Week, sees the whole community come together to pray and also to party at the Feria de Abril de Sevilla.

 While it pales in comparison in terms of size, the Feria de Abril de Catalunya is organised by the Federación de Entidades Culturales Andaluzas en Catalunya, or FECAC for short, a group dedicated to bringing Andalusian traditions to Catalonia.